LatinLock Logo

 • Express checkout options such as Shop Pay, Apple Pay, and Google Pay may bypass this text entirely

 LatinLock is a Shopify app that prevents non-Latin or non-Roman characters from being entered into shipping address fields at checkout.
-Instead of displaying a warning only:
+Instead of just showing a warning:

 • Customers are prompted to correct their address immediately